openssl-pkeyutl, pkeyutl - public key algorithm utility

 - Signature file, required for verify operations only

 - -inkey file

-- the input key file, by default it should be a private
+- The input key file, by default it should be a private key.

 - -keyform PEM|DER|ENGINE

 - The key format PEM, DER or ENGINE.
 Default is PEM.

 - -passin arg

 - The input key password source.
 For more information about the format of

 - The peer key file, used by key derivation (agreement) operations.